haowang666/POS603-Lab/README.md

 R codes for [Rethinking book](http://xcelab.net/rm/statistical-rethinking/).

-Feel free to open an issue if you have any suggestions.
+Feel free to share and open an issue if you have any suggestions.